Surfaces associated with first-order ODEs: Preliminaries

-In this subsection we recall some fundamental facts on Riemannian geometry.
-In this work the term \emph{surface} will be used to indicate a pair $(\mathcal{S},g)$ consisting of a 2-dimensional manifold $\mathcal{S}$ equipped with a Riemannian metric $g$, i.e., a two-times covariant symmetric tensor field, positive definite, and hence non-degenerate.
+Now we recall some fundamental facts on Riemannian geometry.
+Throughout the text, the term \emph{surface} will be used to indicate a pair $(\mathcal{S},g)$ consisting of a 2-dimensional manifold $\mathcal{S}$ equipped with a Riemannian metric $g$, that is, a two-times covariant symmetric tensor field, positive definite, and hence non-degenerate.
 We will refer to the surface simply by $\mathcal{S}$, whenever the context is clear.

 Given an orthonormal frame $\{e_1,e_2\}$ in $\mathcal{S}$ with dual coframe $\{\omega_1,\omega_2\}$, the corresponding Riemannian metric can be written as \cite{lee2006curvature}

 It is a well-known fact that every surface $\mathcal{S}$ is endowed with a uniquely determined torsionless metric connection $\nabla$, called the Levi-Civita connection.
 In the provided frame, this connection is described by the matrix of 1-forms